city

 Sample billable hours chart:

 For law firms that want to make sure that their billable to non-billable time is profitable, maximizing billable time is critical.
-Here are some ways to maximize billable time in a way that clients understand.
+Here are some ways to maximize that time in a way that clients understand.

 1. Establish a time tracking policy